THIS IS HOW THE EXPANSIVE CEMENT ROAR WORKS

 - This occurs if the mixed powder reaches too much temperature and reacts with the water too fast for the material to expand laterally.

-- The temperature may be higher than the boiling point before the water is chemically combined with the EXPANSIVE MINORT CEMENT.
-This can result in a vapor formation, which will cause the MINORT EXPANSIVE CEMENT to burst from the hole with a sudden force.
+- The temperature may be higher than the boiling point before the water is chemically combined with the EXPANSIVE ROAR CEMENT.
+This can result in a vapor formation, which will cause the ROAR EXPANSIVE CEMENT to burst from the hole with a sudden force.

 - To avoid bursting, instructions should be followed regarding water temperatures, mixtures and hole sizes.
 Always wear safety glasses, and normally use holes of 38 mm in diameter.

-- Clean all dust and dirt from the holes after drilling and keep the cold MINORT EXPANSIVE CEMENT before use.
+- Clean all dust and dirt from the holes after drilling and keep the cold ROAR EXPANSIVE CEMENT before use.

 Fire prevention measures: